Consensys/doc.goquorum/docs/Tutorials/Quorum-Dev-Quickstart/Using-the-Quickstart.md

 ## Use Cakeshop

-Cakeshop allows you to perform transactions directly via the UI.
+[Cakeshop](../../HowTo/Monitor/Cakeshop.md) allows you to perform transactions directly using the UI.

 1. Open <http://localhost:8999> in your browser.
 1. Select the **Contracts** tab and **Deploy** the contract registry.